BLACK BARBIE

 “Why not make a Barbie that looks like me?”

-After the original Barbie doll’s introduction in 1959, it took 21 years for Mattel to release the first Black Barbie in 1980.
-Since then — pushed from within and by consumers — Mattel has made visible progress with its signature Barbie – diversifying the line with multi-cultural identities and career settings, plus a range of skin tones, hair types, body sizes, lifestyles and disabilities that reflect the world we live in.
+Pushed from within and also by consumers, Mattel made visible progress with its signature Barbie — diversifying the line with multi-cultural identities and career settings, plus a range of skin tones, hair types, body sizes, lifestyles and disabilities that reflect the world we live in.
+Early styling was influenced by Diana Ross, Lena Horne and Diahann Caroll.

 Gallery: Barbie stills and related photos – click to enlarge